We use cookies to improve your experience and help us understand how you use our site. Please refer to our cookie policy.

 You can change your cookie settings cookies page at any time.

-Fishing boats were central to Deal's maritime economy back in the day.
-Launching directly from the steep shingle beach, they served roles ranging from fishing to smuggling and daring rescues in Goodwin Sands (home of 2,000 ship wrecks and 700 grey and harbour seals).
+Boats were central to Deal's maritime economy back in the day.
+Launching from the steep shingle beach, they served fisherman and smugglers and made daring rescues from Goodwin Sands (home of 2,000 ship wrecks and 700 grey and harbour seals).

-By the 1970s, as fish stocks dwindled and mechanization changed the industry, the fleet reduced to just a few.
-Only one commercial fisherman remains today - 71 year old Dave Lawrence.
-He targets herring and sprats which he sells from the roadside next to Deal beach when the catch comes in.
+By the 1970s, the fleet reduced to just a few.
+Today, it is mostly pleasure-craft and only one commercial fisherman remains - 71 year old Dave Lawrence.
+He goes out most weeks for herring, sprats, skate and dog-fish and sells his catch from the roadside as soon as it's landed.

-Most of these shots were made at dawn when the light is low and there are interesting things happening with the sky.
+Most of these shots were made at dawn when interesting things are happening with the sky.

-I'm using 28mm and 43mm lenses lenses (one wide, one normal) and shoot in RAW (important for editing).
+28mm and 43mm lenses lenses (one wide, one normal) shooting in RAW (important for editing).

 If you like any of the images in this gallery, send a message here.
 Limited edition fine art prints are available in sizes from A5 to A0.